dlt-hub/verified-sources/sources/unstructured_data/README.md

     "phone_number": "What is the company phone number?
 Just return the phone number.
 If you don't know, then return None", }
 ```

+Customize the INVOICE_QUERIES dict in the `unstructured_data/settings.py` file if you want to extract
+other information, or if your invoices have different structure.

+## Configure data sources

+### Local Folder
+Read how to configure Local Folder Source in [README.md](local_folder/README.md)
+### Google Drive
+Read how to configure Google Drive Source in [README.md](google_drive/README.md)
+### Inbox
+Read how to configure Inbox Source in [README.md](inbox/README.md)

+## Run the pipeline
+### Choose the function you want to run:
+1. The function `from_local_folder_to_structured` iterates through all the files
+in the specified local folder and saves their filepaths to the destination
+(e.g., a database).
+It then processes each filepath individually.

+2. The function `from_google_drive_to_structured` downloads data from a folder
+in Google Drive to the local folder and saves the filepaths to the destination (e.g., a database).
+It then processes each filepath individually.

+3. The function `from_inbox_to_structured` provides functionalities to collect inbox emails, download attachments to a local
+folder, and store all relevant email information in a destination.
+It then processes each filepath individually.

 ### Run the command
 ```python
 python unstructured_data_pipeline.py